psychoinformatics-de/datalad-debian/docs/source/walkthrough.rst

 accessible to any ``apt`` client.

 In between archive dataset updates, it is not necessary to keep the distribution and package datasets around.
-TO avoid accumulation of disk space demands, these can be dropped:
+To avoid accumulation of disk space demands, these can be dropped:

 .. code-block:: bash